-Consists of three main components: grammar, writing, and reading.
-The children complete an in-depth course in narrative and research writing and are exposed to a variety of novels, short stories, poems and essays, which prepares them for the more intensive research and writing that will be required in Middle School.
+The Language Arts curriculum consists of three main components: grammar, writing, and reading.
+It is designed to reinforce prior knowledge in mechanics and conventions of writing such as punctuation, capitlization and spelling.
+The children complete an in-depth course in narrative and research writing and are exposed to a variety of novels, short stories, poems and essays, which prepares them for the more intensive research and writing that will be required in Junior High.

 Math is taught using a variety of didactic materials and presented individually or to small groups of children, depending on the individual student’s needs, pace and learning style.
 Math and geometry materials continue to build on their math foundation and also introduce children to beginning algebra, square and cube root, base systems, and powers of numbers.
 In conjunction with the Montessori materials, students may also begin to use textbooks as part of their math studies.

 Explores The Montessori Timeline of Life: with specific attention to the Timeline of Early Humans, Ancient Civilizations, the Middle Ages, the Age of Exploration, and the early American Revolution.
 Integrated with these timelines, students study the five kingdoms of living things as well as Physical Science and an introduction to Chemistry in conjunction with the Science curriculum.
 Geography is integrated into the history curriculum.

 Students participate in a number of individual and group projects in order to further integrate their skill development in language and math with their study of history, science, the arts and other cultural subjects.
 Examples include:

 - “Family History Project” where students research their family history and prepare a family tree